aosrui/aosrui.github.io/README.md

 <img width="409" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/0d6c23cf-d67b-4477-a838-bddecdfd2bd9">

-Figure 5
+FIGURE 5

 In Figure 5, the linear regression model for precipitation was constructed with a test data size of 0.2, resulting in a Mean Squared Error (MSE) around 0.0068.
 The model demonstrates high accuracy, as indicated by the low MSE.
 However, the model shows low correlationship as to the R-squared value, approximately 0.17, signifies a weak correlation between the predicted and observed values.

 <img width="317" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/e28785d1-b612-4a9c-aaa6-3515757e7a95">

-Figure 6
+FIGURE 6

 In Figure 6, the results of the neural network model fitting are presented, revealing a Mean Squared Error (MSE) of 0.0068.
 This performance surpasses that of the linear regression model, indicating heightened accuracy in predicting precipitation.
 Despite a weak correlation of 0.17 between the tested and predicted data, it represents an improvement over the linear regression model.

 <img width="383" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/05026422-21df-4c84-af9c-b5dd3ba83e84">

-Figure 7
+FIGURE 7

 The REC curve plot in Figure 7 for the MLPRegressor model indicates a Root Mean Squared Error (RMSE) of 0.09.
 This metric reflects the overall accuracy of the model's temperature predictions.
 The lower the RMSE, the better the model's performance, suggesting that, on average, the predicted temperatures are close to the actual values.
 Therefore, an RMSE of 0.09 in the REC curve plot signifies a relatively accurate temperature prediction by the MLPRegressor model, as it falls within a reasonable margin of error.